The Potential of Agent Architectures

 Join the DZone community and get the full member experience.Join For Free

 The Internet of Things (IoT) for example is where Intelligent Agents could provide a more immersive experience.
-IoT is distributed and it’s all about connecting with its dynamic environment.
 Today, the IoT mostly sends data up in verticals towards the Cloud for complex processing.
 As both software and hardware continues to evolve, 'data gravity' may bring some these processes back to the devices.
 In the IoT of tomorrow, horizontal value between devices and across industries could be uncovered using Intelligent Agents.

 Agents Versus (Micro)Services